-Blood transfusions traditionally have been administered either in hospitals or outpatient clinics.
-In an effort to increase the accessibility and convenience of care to chronically ill patients and decrease associated costs, many therapies, including transfusions, are now occasionally given in patients' homes or physicians' offices.
-The indications for home blood transfusion are similar to those in other healthcare settings.
+Traditionally, blood transfusions have been administered either in hospitals or outpatient clinics.
+To increase the accessibility and convenience of care to chronically ill patients and potentially decrease associated costs, many therapies, including transfusions, are occasionally provided in patients' homes or physicians' offices.
+The indications for home blood transfusion are similar to those in other health care settings.
 (See "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters".)

-There is one major factor that distinguishes the administration of blood in a home setting from transfusion in a hospital: the decreased availability of emergency medical care in the event of a serious complication.
-This inherent difference compounds the already present and usual risks of transfusion; thus, increased convenience and decreased costs must be subsumed to patient safety.
+There is at least one major factor that distinguishes the administration of blood in a home setting from transfusion in a hospital: the decreased availability of emergency medical care for managing serious complications.
+This inherent difference compounds the usual and sometimes serious risks of transfusion.
+Thus, patient safety is a higher priority than increased convenience and any cost savings that may be realized in home-based therapies.

-The key aspects of home transfusion, with the focus on recipient safety, will be reviewed here.
+Important aspects of home transfusion will be reviewed here, with a focus on recipient safety.
 Several key references that should be consulted prior to setting up a home transfusion program will be mentioned.
-Standardized procedures to maximize the safety of home blood transfusion are presented separately.
-(See "The path to safer home transfusion: Standardized procedures".)

 WHOM TO CONSULT AND WHY